null

 5. Protection Included?

-Be sure that your card provider has travel protection.
+Be sure that your card provider offers travel protection.
 This offers peace of mind in the event of delayed flights, lost luggage, trip cancellation, accident insurance, and more.
 Sometimes regular providers include this in their contracts, but you’ll almost certainly find them in cards that are earning you miles for every one of your trips.